GetStream/stream-chat-android/documentation/docs/client/setup/logging.md

 ## Filtering logs

-All SDK log tags `Chat:` as a prefix that you can use when filtering logs.
+All SDK log tags have `Chat:` as a prefix that you can use when filtering logs.

 ```bash
 adb logcat com.your.package | grep "Chat:"